 Many of us have a misconception that ghosting is a problem in gaming but that’s just a myth.
 Ghosting is actually a problem associated with your PC Monitor.
 This article will tell you everything about ‘Screen Ghosting’, its causes and solutions.

 What is Screen Ghosting in Gaming?

-Ghosts are not good and so as ‘Ghost’ image.
-In screen gaming, ghosting is a term given to multiple impressions of images on a single screen.
+In gaming, ghosting is a technical phenomenon in displays.
+It is a term given to multiple impressions of images on a single screen.
 It happens when a previous image continues to appear on the screen along with the latest image.
 The impression of the stale image seems a blur.
 In-all, it creates a smudged effect on your gaming screen, which we call a ‘Ghost’ image.
 Since it sounds similar to a Ghost following and leaving impressions behind, the name given is ‘Ghost image’.